client9/client9-website-2017/content/article/2016-02-21-configuration-file-formats-1.md

 ### TOML

 You might be less familiar with TOML.
-The main [TOML specification](https://github.com/toml-lang/toml) is a good start, and [Nate Finch](https://github.com/natefinch) wrote even more on it https://npf.io/2014/08/intro-to-toml/
+The main [TOML specification](https://github.com/toml-lang/toml) is a good start, and [Nate Finch](https://github.com/natefinch) wrote [even more on it](https://npf.io/2014/08/intro-to-toml/).

 Pros:

 -	More simple
--	Appears to have good language and editor support
 -	Order of stanzas does not matter
 -	Easy to cut-n-paste
 -	Keys do not need to be quoted